Connection Retry and Fallback Behaviors

 If any step fails, the entire attempt is considered a failure.
 Notecard will automatically retry its Wi-Fi connection or fallback depending on the Notecard in use:

-- If using a Notecard WiFi only, after four consecutive failures it will be placed in a Wi-Fi penalty box for 60 minutes to prevent unnecessary battery drain (reduced to 5 minutes if USB-powered).
+- If using Notecard WiFi only, after four consecutive failures it will be placed in a Wi-Fi penalty box for 60 minutes to prevent unnecessary battery drain (reduced to 5 minutes if USB-powered).

-- If using a Notecard Cell+WiFi and it is configured to fallback to cellular (the default behavior), it will proceed to attempt a cellular connection after one failure.
+- If using Notecard Cell+WiFi and it is configured to fallback to cellular (the default behavior), it will proceed to attempt a cellular connection after one failure.

 LoRa